StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ###### through here ------------------------------------------------------

 For 16S data, the process of trimming primmers is fairly straight forward.
 For ITS data, please view the [Trimming ITS Primer](url) file.
-The forward and reverse primers are the same sequences that were specified for the PCR.
+The forward and reverse primers are the sequences that were specified for the PCR.
 Oftentimes, the V4 region of 16S rRNA is used, which can be isolated using the 515F - 806R primer pair with forward primer: _GTGYCAGCMGCCGCGGTAA_ and reverse primer: _GGACTACNVGGGTWTCTAAT_
+Using the output file 'demux.qza' from the previous command as our input we can trim the primers. '--p-front-f' specifies the forward primer (primer used on forward reads) and '--p-front-r' specifies the reverse primer (primer used on reverse reads).
+The space following these parameters can.
+To trim these primers we type:
 ```
 qiime cutadapt trim-paired \
 --i-demultiplexed-sequences demux.qza \